 With the influx of modern technology, the modernization of civilization has reached its climax.
-But seemingly, this modern world has brought about plenty of social crises, which include a rise in criminal activities.
-I believe the death penalty should be imposed because its benefits to society outweigh its negative aspects.
+But seemingly, this modern world has brought about plenty of social crises, including a rise in criminal activities.
+I believe the death penalty should be imposed in the Philippines because its benefits to society outweigh its negative aspects.

 Why Capital Punishment?

-Based on statistics registered by the Philippine National Police, yearly crime volume in the Philippines has escalated from 85,776 in 2002 to 324,083 in 2010 ("Crime Stat at a Glance”).
+Based on statistics registered by the Philippine National Police, the Philippines' yearly crime volume has escalated from 85,776 in 2002 to 324,083 in 2010 ("Crime Stat at a Glance”).
 This is about a 300 percent increase in just eight years.
-This report is quite an alarming circumstance.
+This report is quite alarming.
 It is about time to reconsider imposing the "death penalty" throughout the land.
-Imposing capital punishment could be a good solution in providing a more safe environment for the citizenry and in advancing the nation’s economic progress.
+Imposing capital punishment could be a good solution in providing a more safe environment for the citizenry and advancing its economic progress.

 Security and Lower Crime Rates

 The “death penalty” aids the government greatly in providing a more secure environment for its constituents.
 Based on a report by Channel News Asia, Singapore's Deputy Prime Minister and Home Affairs Minister Teo Chee Hean pointed out that the review of the "mandatory death penalty" reaffirmed the significance of the imposition of the capital punishment.
 Furthermore, the deputy prime minister asserted that “The government’s duty is first and foremost to provide a safe and secure living environment for Singaporeans to bring up their families.”

 A study conducted by Sam S. Sourial revealed that the Saudi crime rate was significantly lower than the median rate in the region and than in any individual country.
 The study also found that the continuing imposition of a death penalty in Saudi Arabia aids greatly in purging the society from its criminal elements.